-A. Soriano Corporation (the Company) will be conducting its Annual Stockholders Meeting (ASM) on 20 April 2022 at 10:00 AM virtually at https://www.anscor.com.ph/2022-annual-stockholders-meeting-live-stream/.
+A. Soriano Corporation (the Company) will be conducting its Annual Stockholders Meeting (ASM) on 20 April 2022 at 10:00 AM virtually.
 There will be no physical venue for the ASM.

 Each share of stock outstanding as of 18 March 2022 are entitled to participate and vote in the 2022 ASM.